radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 >[!warning]
 >For child nodes from database backends, make sure in the link parameter value there is a `<space>` between the “IN” and the following open parenthesis.
 Also, performance can be negatively impacted because the “IN” operator does not benefit from prepared statements.

-An example depicting the model of the virtual view and the runtime view leveraging the link parameter between the two virtual views described in this section is shown below.
+An example depicting the model of the identity view and the runtime view leveraging the link parameter between the two virtual views described in this section is shown below.

 ![Example – Using Links with a Parameter to Condition the Subtree](Media/Image4.17.jpg)

-Figure 17: Example – Using Links with a Parameter to Condition the Subtree

-#### Merge Links without a Link Parameter
+### Merge Links without a Link Parameter

 This section describes a scenario where linking is used to aggregate objects from different schemas where a link parameter is not needed.
 In this example, three data sources are used.
 One data source is an LDAP directory storing partner information.
 One data source is Active Directory storing employee information.
 The third data source is a database storing customer information.
 Each data source is depicted below with objects representing their schemas.

 ![Three Example Data Sources](Media/Image4.18.jpg)

-Figure 18: Three Example Data Sources

-In this example, the desired virtual view is one that aggregates people (employees, partners and customers) into one complete list to be used for authentication.
+In this example, the desired identity view is one that aggregates people (employees, partners and customers) into one complete list to be used for authentication.

-First, three virtual views (one from each source) are created.
+First, three identity views (one from each source) are created.
 This is depicted in the figure below.

 ![Three Example Virtual Views](Media/Image4.19.jpg)

-Figure 19: Three Example Virtual Views

 Finally, links are used to aggregate the virtual views into one common hierarchy.
 The virtual view will consist of employees from Active Directory, partners from an LDAP directory, and customers from a database.
 Both the virtual view model and the runtime view are depicted below.

 ![Example Virtual View using Merge Links with No Parameters](Media/Image4.20.jpg)

-Figure 20: Example Virtual View using Merge Links with No Parameters

 This example described how links can be used to aggregate a list of people from three different data sources.
 Since there is no overlap of users in this scenario, using merge links is a simple way to create a union of all user accounts across three different data sources.
 Since the subtrees linked do not need to be conditioned by a parent attribute, a link parameter was not required to achieve the desired result.